 Getting a job in the law is competitive, and there is no shortage of talented individuals just waiting for the opportunity to impress.
 Recruiters will only spend a few seconds – yes, seconds – searching through each CV, so it’s important that the right information is available to them clearly.

 Think of your CV as your own personal marketing tool.
-It’s the perfect opportunity to sell yourself and communicate your skills and experience.
-We think these tips for a legal executive specific CV will help:
+Sell yourself to the firm, and communicate your ability, skillset and experience.
+We think these tips below will help your chances of getting an interview: